zrparsons/learning-agentic-development-stock-app/COMMENTARY.md

 Im finding that one commit per prompt doesn't really work, the LLM needs much more hand holding than 1 or 2 prompts per operation so im moving to a an update every commit.

 this commit simply forces the LLM to not use wildcard imports and that seems to fix its issues with forgetting or hallucinating imports.

+## Update 6
+I got it to update the products to contain a stock count.
+I did this without a plan as i wanted to test how far it could go and it did not do to well.

+It failed to update the database with the necessary column, however it did somewhat impressively sort that out once i have it the error message.

+I was interested to see how it handled a new field as obviously old data will not contain this entry.
+What it did was apply a default of 0 in the table definition.
+This is one of those decisions that im very concerned about AI making, its something that should require thought.
+In this instance it could be correct however so ill defer some judgement there.
+The other aspect of this is that i as a developer should be thinking about this and guiding it but this is easily a thing i might miss when developing a new feature and if i dont pay close enough attention then i may not think about it, where as if i built this myself i would forcibly run into it.
+Also im not 100% sure how much the LLM makes me if i have to think about things to this sort of granularity, which is my main concern with the technology in general if im honest but again i digress.